websanco/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/upgrading-your-liferay-dxp-instance.md

     ![Click the Upload Backup button to access the upload page.](./upgrading-your-liferay-dxp-instance/images/03.png)

-1. On the Upload Backup page, expand the appropriate environment, and then click the `+` icons for both the database and document library to upload them.
+1. On the Upload Backup page, expand the appropriate environment, and click the `+` icons for both the database and document library to upload them.

     ![Click the icons to upload both the database and document library as .gz archives.](./upgrading-your-liferay-dxp-instance/images/04.png)